Federal judge deals blow to vaccine mandate for NYC teachers - NewsBreak

 New York City schools have been temporarily blocked from enforcing a vaccine mandate for its teachers and other workers by a federal appeals judge just days before it was to take effect.

-Workers in the nation’s largest school system were to be required to show vaccination proof starting Monday.
-But late Friday, a judge for the 2nd U.S. Circuit Court of Appeals granted a temporary injunction sought by a group of teachers and referred the case to a three-judge panel an an expedited basis.
+The worker mandate for the the nation’s largest school system was set to go into effect Monday.
+But late Friday, a judge for the 2nd U.S. Circuit Court of Appeals granted a temporary injunction and referred the case to a three-judge panel an an expedited basis.

-Department of Education spokesperson Danielle Filson said that officials are seeking a speedy resolution and that the circuit court has the motion on its calendar for Wednesday.
+Department of Education spokesperson Danielle Filson said officials seeking a speedy resolution by the circuit court next week.

 “We’re confident our vaccine mandate will continue to be upheld once all the facts have been presented, because that is the level of protection our students and staff deserve," Filson said in an email.

-Even though most school workers have been vaccinated, unions representing New York City principals and teachers warned that could still leave the 1 million-student school system short of as many as 10,000 teachers, along with other staffers.
+While most school workers have been vaccinated, unions representing New York City principals and teachers warned that could still leave the 1 million-student school system short of as many as 10,000 teachers, along with other staffers, such as cafeteria workers and school police officers.

-De Blasio has resisted calls to delay the mandate, insisting the city was ready.
+New York City Mayor Bill de Blasio has resisted calls to delay the mandate.

-“We’ve been planning all along.
-We have a lot of substitutes ready,” the Democrat said in a radio interview on Friday.
-“A lot is going to happen between now and Monday but beyond that, we are ready, even to the tune of, if we need thousands, we have thousands.”